ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/GitHub-Kanban-Document/READme.md

 Our board makes the entire workflow visible by representing each stage as a column:
 - **Backlog** → **Ready** → **In Progress** → **Clinical/Academic Review** → **In Review** → **Compliance Check** → **Done**

 This visualization shows exactly where each user story is in the development process.
-For example, seeing US-005 (Resources) in the "In Progress" column immediately communicates to all stakeholders that development has started but the feature isn't ready for review yet.
+For example, seeing US-001 (Registration) in the "In Progress" column immediately communicates to all stakeholders that development has started but the feature isn't ready for review yet.

 ### 2. Work Type Differentiation